linode/docs/docs/databases/elasticsearch/monitor-nginx-web-server-logs-using-filebeat-elastic-stack-centos-7.md

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

-2. Follow the steps in our [Install a LEMP Stack on CentOS 7 with FastCGI](/docs/web-servers/lemp/lemp-stack-on-centos-7-with-fastcgi) guide to set up a web server stack with nginx on your CentOS host.
+2. Follow the steps in our [Install a LEMP Stack on CentOS 7 with FastCGI](/docs/web-servers/lemp/lemp-stack-on-centos-7-with-fastcgi) guide to set up a web server stack with NGINX on your CentOS host.

 3. This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.